benyakirten/chat-api/README.md

 `user:{uuid}`
 `conversation:{uuid}`

+A conversation channel will be opened per channel that the user is

 The exact parameters of these endpoints and how to use them will be explained later.

 ## What's Missing

 1. Testing and Documentation
-2. Fix the email system (emails are not sent so confirmation/changing email and resetting password is not available)
+1. Fix the email system (emails are not sent so confirmation/changing email and resetting password is not available)
-3. Streamline functions/modules, remove redundancies and make sure domain code is entirely contained within it
+1. Streamline functions/modules, remove redundancies and make sure domain code is entirely contained within it
+1. Add OAPI docs for endpoints/socket interactions.